AlayaNetwork/alaya-devdocs/docs/离线MTool使用手册.md

 >
 > epoch：the number of epoch to wait for a transfer plan (Greater than or equal to 1)
 >
-> amount：the number of ATP to be transferred
+> amount：the number of ATP to be transferred.
+Unit: ATP

 - command line